How to Make Bath Mat Fluffy Again?

 - First, pretreat any stains on the bath mat with a stain remover or laundry detergent.

-- Add 1 cup baking soda to the washing machine basin or tub, followed by 1 cup white vinegar.
+- Add 1 cup baking soda to the washing machine basin or tub and 1 cup white vinegar.

-- Allow the mixture to sit before washing the bath mat and use cold water and a mild detergent.
+- Allow the mixture to sit before washing the bath mat, and use cold water and mild detergent.

 - If you use a front-loading machine, put the mat in a large laundry bag, so the mat will not tangle and snag.

-- Use the extra rinse cycle if your washer offers it, so the mat has a little more time for rinsing than the default settings.
+- Use the extra rinse cycle if your washer offers it so the mat has more time for rinsing than the default settings.

-- After washing the mat, throw it into the dryer with clean, dry towels.
-The towels will help fluff up the mat’s pile and absorb excess moisture.
+- After washing the mat, throw it into the dryer with clean towels.
+The towels will help fluff the mat’s pile and absorb excess moisture.

 How to Prevent Your Bath Mat from Looking Old and Limp?